amblauvelt/ent-ds-del-1-2-whats-your-type-ds-deloitte-03192019/README.md

 type(first_name)
 ```

-As you can see if you run the cell above, the data type for the first_name variable is "str" which is short for a string.
+As you can see if you run the cell above, the data type for the first_name variable is "str" which is short for "string".

 The **string** data type is one of the most common and flexible data types.
 When you import data into Python, it'll often start off as a string.
 If something can be represented by a set of characters, it can have a data type of string.
 Pretty much the only thing you can't store in a string is a binary file - something like an image or a video.